tylerbouknight/unPairasight/README.md

 Have a killer feature in mind?
 Pull requests are your friends.
 For monumental alterations, kindly start by raising an issue.

+## TODO List

+Your input and contributions can help UnPairasight become even more robust and user-friendly.
+Here's what's on the horizon:

+### Minor Changes

+- **UI/UX Enhancements**: Upgrade modals for a clearer, more aesthetic user interaction.

+- **Password Security**: Introduce character count, special character requirements, and match/confirm password functionalities for enhanced security.

+### Major Changes

+- **Encryption Flexibility**: Introduce a setting to allow users to select their preferred encryption algorithm.

+- **Two-Factor Authentication**: Evaluate and potentially implement 2FA for added security layers.

 ---

 ## Caveats & Limitations